 Areas to consider setting goals in:

-Get your couples goal-setting worksheets!:
+Get your free goal-setting worksheet for couples!

 Do you set goals with your spouse/partner?